tamidodo/Apophis/README.md

 To run the file and save the output to a log file:
 >: python3 apophis_template.py > logfile.txt

+### comparison.py
+This script is the secondary script used to compare the difference between nominal orbital trajectories under different considerations.
+That is, instead of sampling a range of possible trajectories, we simply run one simulation for one virtual Apophis asteroid.
+For each run, parts of the code can be commented and uncommented (this is well documented in the script itself) to run the simulation under the following scenarios:
+* In addition to the planets, Sun and moon, only the gravitational perturbations from the 4-10 most massive asteroids are considered
+* The post-Newtonian GR correction to the Sun is not considered
+* The radiation pressure forces besides the Yarkovsky effect are not considered
+* The gravitational harmonics due to Earth's oblateness (J2/J4) are not considered
+* The Yarkovsky effect is modified at a time `tbfreeze`

+To run the file and save the output to a log file:
+>: python3 comparison.py > logfile.txt

 ### Output Log
 The masses of the asteroids used (in solar masses) are printed once before starting to run simulations.
 For each simulation run, the following lines are printed: